MFlisar/GarminUITestScript/README.md

 - attributions are always welcome
 - there are *no error checks* in this script - this is something that could be improved
 - make sure no file is opened in an editor during TESTS
-- don't click around during tests - some UI tests (making a screenshot) do depend on focus windows
+- don't click around during tests - some UI interactions with the sim and making a screenshot do depend on the sim being the current foreground window
 - placeholder paths will not work if they are needed for the screenshot part, because they way that strings are inserted into the window do not support %...

 I could only test this on my machine, maybe small adjustments are necessary on your device